-On Friday, January 31, 2020, at 11:00 p.m.
-British time (i.e. at midnight in Poland), after 47 years, the United Kingdom ceased to be a member of the European Union.
-From the very beginning, Brexit in the British Isles was associated with a single word – “chaos.”
-Sellers of their goods on Amazon should know the possible consequences of the British exit from the European Union.
+On Friday, January 31st 2020 at 11:00 pm GMT Great Britain, after 47 years ceased to be a member of the European Union.
+From the outset, Brexit in the British Isles was associated with one word – “chaos”.
+Amazon sellers should learn about the possible consequences of Great Britain’s exit from the European Union.